angrycub/katacoda-scenarios/securing-nomad/enable-acls/step1.md

   permissions are granted by default, making Nomad a default-deny system.

   - **Rules** - Policies are comprised of one or more rules.
-The rules define the capabilities of a Nomad ACL token for accessing the objects in a Nomad cluster, objects like namespaces, node, agent, operator, quota, etc. The full set of rules are discussed in a later section.
+The rules define the capabilities of a Nomad ACL token for accessing objects in a Nomad cluster—like namespaces, node, agent, operator, quota.
+The full set of rules are discussed in a later section.

 - **Capabilities** - Capabilities are the set of actions that can be performed.